Bharat9848/notes/interview.md

   4. Hashmap implementation and low level design for the same with concurrency
   5. Architecture round - It was majorly about the Redis internal and database internals.
 Not to complex.
 Just focused on indexing and transaction handling in microservice env where high consistency is required.
   6. given array string return min number of character change required such that no two adjacent character are same.
+  - Stripe
+    1. programming excercise time was up.Candidate didnt complete all the required parts of the problem statement.
+Candidate was not very fluent in the chosen language.
+Candidate was not able to complete Part 1, even after extended time.
+Candidate didn't have any questions related to edge cases and didnt discuss the approach or what they have understood until asked.
+    2. Design round: Metric collector- misses mentioning kafka for fault tolerance.
+DEsign - Had one positive moment when working through a method of allocating pod ips to metric collector instances, but didn't articulate the downsides of such an approach, the rest of the interview was slow going, running out of time and ending up with mostly a solution that doesn't work, with some obvious holes around what data we are collecting and how we intent to use it, story around failure modes was weak too and how we would handle failures in various components.

 - Wayfair